๐Ÿงช

 Endothermic Reaction

-A reaction that absorbs energy (usually as heat) from the surroundings, making them cooler.
+A chemical reaction that absorbs energy (usually as heat) from the surroundings, resulting in a decrease in surrounding temperature and a positive enthalpy change ($\Delta.

 Prerequisites: